Google site search for http://www.mvps.org/dmcritchie/firefox/

 Firefox Keyword Shortcuts

-Some suggestions for creating and maintaining keyword shortcuts (bookmark nicknames) for use in Firefox.
+Some suggestions for creating and maintaining keyword shortcuts (bookmark nicknames) for use in Firefox, and particularly for use with bookmarklets.

 Keyword shortcuts are one of the very powerful tools in Firefox and are the easiest to create and maintain.
 Would suggest putting your keyword shortcuts in their own folder so that they will all be together rather than scattered throughout the bookmarks file.
 The foldername I use is identified by a single letter, K, so it doesn't take much space on the Personal Toolbar Folder.